kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.0.2 - 2013/04/10 =
+* Fixed: WooCommerce Reviews form opening in duplicate popup tools, PrettyPhoto and Fancybox caused by our old WooCommerce v1.6 fancybox lib.
+* Fixed: Bug for users who have https: (SSL) on their sites wp-admin but have http on sites front end.
+This was causing a -1 to show when email pop-up form is called. wp-admin with SSL applied only allows https: but the url of admin-ajax.php is http: and it is denied hence returning the ajax -1 error.
+Fixed by writing a filter to recognize when https is configured on wp-admin and parsing correctly.

 = 1.0.1 - 2013/03/14 =
 * Fixed : Can't activate the plugin on some sites .
 The problem was in php configuration differences .It was caused by php configuration related to short <?php syntax which allows to use <? instead.

 = 1.0.0 - 2013/03/07 =
 * First working release